consiglionazionaledellericerche/jscontact-tools/README.md

 ### Builders

 Object creation is achieved through builders.
+In addition to the class builders, the following collections builders are provided:

+* ContextsBuilder
+* AddressContextsBuilder
+* PhoneFeaturesBuilder
+* NameComponentsBuilder
+* AddressComponentsBuilder

 Simplest maps can be loaded by putting entries singularly.
 Here in the following a successful creation of an EmailAddress instance is shown.